-Broker vs Consultant: Franchise Advice Explained.
+Broker vs Consultant: Franchise Broker vs Franchise Consultant Explained.

 franchise broker or consultant